-- The total prepayment risk is now divided among classes of bonds called classes or tranches.^a - The principal, scheduled and prepaid, is allocated on a prioritized basis so as to redistribute the prepayment risk among the tranches in an unequal way.
+- CMOs are multiple-maturity, multiclass debt instruments collateralized by pass-throughs, stripped mortgage-backed securities, and whole loans. - The total prepayment risk is now divided among classes of bonds called classes or tranches.a - The principal, scheduled and prepaid, is allocated on a prioritized basis so as to redistribute the prepayment risk among the tranches in an unequal way.

-^a Tranche is a French word for "slice."
+&lt;sup>a Tranche is a French word for "slice."